SachinGanesh/screenshot/README.md

 ),
 ```

 3) Take the screenshot by calling capture method.
-This will return a File
+This will return a Uint8List

 ```dart
 screenshotController.capture().then((Uint8List image) {